stefaniecg/stefaniecg.github.io/bib_dis/main.md

       * Where do you need God's help?
       * How can you be helped practically?
       * What have you implemented since the last meeting from what you learned?
-      * How are the people you care most about doing?
+      * Have you shared what you've discovered in these sessions with someone?
 What are your next steps with them?
       * Who have you told about an experience of God?
 Have you prayed with someone?
    2. **Scripture** - [Lesen]
-      * Everyone reads the text for themselves.
-      * Someone reads the text aloud.
+      * We all take turns to read the bible verses out laud for the group.
       * With closed Bibles, one after the other, we all retell the story of the text in our own words.
    3. **Discovery** - [Entdecken]
       * Did you notice anything special in the text?